rust-lang/rust-by-example/src/fn/closures/capture.md

     // Call the closure using a mutable borrow. inc();

-    // The closure still mutably borrows an `count` because it is called later.
+    // The closure still mutably borrows `count` because it is called later.
     // An attempt to reborrow will lead to an error.
     // let _reborrow = &count;
     // ^ TODO: try uncommenting this line. inc();

-    // The closure is no longer in use and no longer needs to borrow `&mut
+    // The closure no longer needs to borrow `&mut count`.
+Therefore, it is
-    // count`.
-Therefore, it is possible to reborrow without an error let _count_reborrowed = &mut count;
+    // possible to reborrow without an error let _count_reborrowed = &mut count;